Cardiac Arrhythmia or Irregular Heartbeat

 Causes of Arrhythmias: Some of the common causes for Cardiac arrhythmia are: Hypertension, Ischemic heart disease, Valvular heart disease, Cardiomyopathies, Sinus node disease, Tumors, Pericarditis, COPD (Chronic Obstructive Pulmonary Disease), Thyroid Disease, Alcohol abuse, Vagal stimulation, Smoking, stressful modern life styles etc.

-Diagnosis: Doctors diagnose arrhythmias by ordering specific tests, depending on the type of the arrhythmia that is suspected.
+Diagnosis of Arrhythmia: Doctors diagnose an arrhythmia by ordering specific tests, depending on the type of the arrhythmia that is suspected.
 The doctor may also order:

 - Electrocardiogram / Echocardiogram.